What You Need to Know About COVID-19 Vaccines

 If you are interested in reading more about vaccines, two great sources are the CDC and the Wisconsin Department of Health Services.

-Below you will find links to the COVID-19 vaccine fact sheets for the Pfizer, Moderna and Janssen vaccines.
+Below you will find links to the COVID-19 vaccine fact sheets for the Pfizer and Moderna vaccines.

 Pfizer-BioNTech COVID-19 Vaccine Fact Sheet for Recipients and Caregivers – FDA Approved